chrper80/Milestone-project2/README.md

     * When pressing the buttons, make sure also that only one card opens
     * Scroll down to the footer and make sure all the icons work and that everything opens in a new window that should

-Result: error code 404 and file not found when clicking the menu item "Testimonials".
+**Result**: error code 404 and file not found when clicking the menu item "Testimonials".
 I had forgotten to change the link.
 I fixed it and now everything works as intended.

 * Go to CV
     * Click the hamburger icon, then on every menu item
     * Scroll down to the footer and make sure all the icons work and that everything opens in a new window that should

-Everything works as intended.
+**Result** Everything works as intended.

 * Go to Contact page
     * Fill in the form and send it, a confirmation should come up